-- 1 18CES403 Construction Materials and Technology - 2 18CPC404 Basic Structural Design I (Steel) - 3 18CPC503 Basic Structural Design II (Concrete)
+- 18CES403 Construction Materials and Technology 1 - 2 18CPC404 Basic Structural Design I (Steel) - 3 18CPC503 Basic Structural Design II (Concrete)

-- \ To impart knowledge to students on modular construction and prefabricated components. - \ To enhance the ability of students to analyse and design of structural members - \ To understand the methods of construction and installation of precast elements
+- To impart knowledge to students on modular construction and prefabricated components. - To get exposure on the design concepts of prefabricated elements. - To understand the methods of construction and installation of precast elements